 Paul’s giving back by tackling a series of challenges in 2019

-MPI’s Paul Alcock is part way through a series of gruelling challenges to help support two mental health charities who’s support have had a profound impact on himself and his family over recent years.
+MPI’s Paul Alcock is just one event away from completing a series of gruelling challenges in 2019 to help support two mental health charities who’s support have had a profound impact on himself and his family over recent years.

 A statistic that’ll you’ll probably have heard recently is that one in four people in the UK are now predicted to experience a mental health problem each year.

-Mental health has long played second fiddle to physical health in terms of general understanding and medical provision but thanks to organisations like Mind and campaigns such as last month’s Mental Health Awareness Week, it is finally starting to get the focus it needs.
+Mental health has long played second fiddle to physical health in terms of general understanding and medical provision but thanks to organisations like Mind and campaigns such as World Mental Health Day, it is finally starting to get the focus it needs.

 As the wellbeing champion within the MPI team that’s something that Paul wants to encourage more of here at Castle Brom.

 So much so, that when he decided to set himself a challenge to raise funds and awareness he decided that a one off activity wouldn’t quite cut it.
 So instead the dad-of-two teenage daughters decided to make a year of it.